-The Council is considering modifying the recreational retention limit for scamp and vellowmouth grouper to constrain harvest to the reduced recreational catch levels.
+The Council is considering modifying the recreational retention limit for scamp and yellowmouth grouper to constrain harvest to the reduced recreational catch levels.
 Currently scamp and yellowmouth grouper both have a bag limit of 3 fish per person per day within the 3 fish grouper and tilefish combined aggregate2.
 Alternative 1 (No Action) would retain this bag limit of 3 grouper, either scamp or yellowmouth grouper or a combination of the two species.
 Alternative 2 would establish a more restrictive aggregate bag limit of 2 fish, either scamp or yellowmouth grouper or a combination of the two species within the 3-grouper aggregate.
-Similarly, Alternative 3 would also establish an aggregate bag limit, however this would be the most restrictive of the alternatives at 1 fish of either species within the new complex per person per day.
-Alternatives 2 and 3 would eliminate the need for anglers to separately identify the species as the bag limit would be applicable to both species.
-A more conservative bag limit tends to increase the biological benefit to the stock, and therefore Alternative 3 would have the most biological benefit followed by Alternative 2 and Alternative 1 (No Action).
+Similarly, Preferred Alternative 3 would also establish an aggregate bag limit, however this would be the most restrictive of the alternatives at 1 fish of either species within the new complex per person per day.
+Alternative 2 and Preferred Alternative 3 would eliminate the need for anglers to separately identify the species as the bag limit would be applicable to both species.
+A more conservative bag limit tends to increase the biological benefit to the stock, and therefore Preferred Alternative 3 would have the most biological benefit followed by Alternative 2 and Alternative 1 (No Action).
 The economic and social effects can be categorized by the effect on trip satisfaction or the length of the season.
-Because less fish can be retained under Alternative 2 and 3, net economic and social benefit would be expected to be reduced.
+Because less fish can be retained under Alternative 2 and Preferred 3, net economic and social benefit would be expected to be reduced.
 Conversely, a more restrictive bag limit could potentially allow for a longer season.
 It is expected that Alternative 2 and Alternative 1 (No Action) net economic and social effects in 2025 because harvest is projected to be limited to the recreational ACL in that year however in subsequent years the more restrictive bag limit is projected to prevent the ACL form being fully harvested.
-Because of this, 2026 and each year thereafter economic and social benefits would be greatest under Alternative 1 (No Action), followed by Alternative 2, and Alternative 3.
-Since there is already a bag limit for scamp and yellowmouth grouper the administrative effects are not expected to be different between the alternatives, however a smaller bag limit may prevent a season closure which would result in administrative burden.
+Because of this, 2026 and each year thereafter economic and social benefits would be greatest under Alternative 1 (No Action), followed by Alternative 2, and Preferred Alternative